stevedonovan/gentle-intro/object-orientation.md

 cannot work in Rust because that `Show` reference has 'forgotten' that it was originally a `ShowTell` reference.

-Composition is also important in Rust because the borrow checker is smart enough to know that borrowing different struct fields are separate borrows.
-You can have a mutable borrow of one field while having an immutable borrow of another field, and so forth.
-Rust cannot tell that a method only accesses one field, so the fields should be structs with their own methods for implementation convenience.
-(The _external_ interface of the struct can be anything you like using suitable traits.)

 You always have a choice: polymorphic, via trait objects, or monomorphic, via generics constrainted by traits.
 Modern C++ and the Rust standard library tends to take the generic route, but the polymorphic route is not obselete.
 You do have to understand the different